mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

      $ sed "s/foo/bar/g" inputfile > outputfile

-Let\'s break down this simple command.
+Let's break down this simple command.
 First we tell the shell to run `sed`.
-The processing we want to do is enclosed in double quotation marks; we\'ll come back to that in a moment.
-We then tell Sed the name of the *inputfile* and use standard shell redirection (\>) to the name of our *outputfile*.
+The processing we want to do is enclosed in double quotation marks; we'll come back to that in a moment.
+We then tell Sed the name of the *inputfile* and use standard shell redirection (>) to the name of our *outputfile*.
 You can specify multiple input files if you want;
-Sed processes them in order and creates a single stream of output from them.\
+Sed processes them in order and creates a single stream of output from them.

 The expression looks complex but is very simple once you learn to take it apart.
 The initial "s" means "substitute".
 This is followed by